Geshe Gyeltsen: India and United Kingdom

 Gyeltsen and fifty other Tibetan monks fled to India following the 14th Dalai Lama during the 1959 Tibetan uprising.
 His group, which included fifty monks, travelled for a month over the Himalaya Mountains.
 Upon reaching the Indian town of Dalhousie, he completed his Buddhist studies at Gyuto Tantric College.
 He earned the rank and title of Geshe, which has been described as a "doctorate of Tibetan Buddhism", while living in a refugee camp in West Bengal.
 Gyeltsen went to England in 1963, where he spent more than a decade educating Tibetan refugee children in Tibetan language, culture, and Buddhist philosophy in the United Kingdom.
-In 1970, Gyeltsen undid his vows and married Jennifer Humphries.
+In 1970, Gyeltsen gave back his vows and married Jennifer Humphries.
 While married, Gyeltsen continued teaching Buddhism.
 In 1976, his wife gave birth to their only child; a boy they named, Tsewang Gyeltsen.

 United States

 Gyeltsen immigrated to the United States from the United Kingdom in 1976.
 Shortly after, he and his wife mutually divorced.
 Gyeltsen then reinstated his vows as a monk and began teaching Tibetan language, meditation and religious studies as a professor at the University of California, Santa Barbara and the University of California, Los Angeles.
 Gyeltsen founded the Thubten Dhargye Ling Buddhist Center in Los Angeles (later Long Beach) in 1978.
 Gyeltsen also founded Tibetan Buddhist centers throughout North America, including Texas, Colorado, Alaska, Mexico, the Grass Valley in northern California, as well as Europe.

-Gyeltsen hosted the Dalai Lama on visits to Los Angeles on six separate occasions.
+Gyeltsen hosted the Dalai Lama on visits to Los Angeles on six occasions.
 The most recent visit by the Dalai Lama was in 2006.

 He served as a member of the board of directors of the International Campaign for Tibet, an independence group founded by actor Richard Gere.
 Gyeltsen wrote the books Mirror of Wisdom and Compassion: The Key to Great Awakening.